caps-tum/mt4g/README.md

 Make sure to set `HIP_PATH` and `CUDA_PATH` when compiling for NVIDIA.
 Choose the desired GPU architecture and invoke the build:
+Note that you may have to run make twice if it fails because of missing dependencies.

 ```bash
 make -j$(nproc) GPU_TARGET_ARCH=<sm_XX|gfxXXX>